onjoma/Photography/README.md

 # Photography
-HTML photography template to showcase your photography work.
+HTML photography template to showcase your work.